The French Open

 Katie Boulter

-Katie Boulter, who is the current No. 1 women's tennis player in Britain, was born in Leicester, and is the daughter of former tennis coach Sue.
-She started playing tennis at the age of five and growing up had Serena Williams as her idol.
-She is supported by the Elite Player Programme, which provides the greatest calibre of assistance to emerging players between the ages of 16 and 24 who want to compete in the ATP/WTA 100 singles.
-Katie is going to be leading the British challenge in her first-ever appearance in the French Open tournament.
-After defeating Clara Burel of France in the Billie Jean King Cup, she is confident that her skills will transfer to the clay.
+Katie Boulter, the current No. 1 women's tennis player in Britain, was born in Leicester and is the daughter of former tennis coach Sue Boulter.
+She began playing Tennis at the age of five, drawing inspiration from her childhood idol, Serena Williams.
+Boulter is product of the Elite Player Programme, an initiative that provides the greatest calibre of assistance to emerging players between the ages of 16 and 24 who want to compete in the ATP/WTA 100 singles.

 Play Tennis at Oriam